Kirk Harrison Taitt

 Published December 11, 2018

 Reference - 144 Pages - 3 B/W Illustrations

 ISBN 9781472483355 - CAT# Y259387

 For Instructors Request Inspection Copy

 Kirk Harrison Taitt examines the threat money laundering and terrorist financing pose to Caribbean island nations involved in international financial services, the role of compliance regimes in averting sanctions and the future of these nations at the table of global capital.
-He addresses and indeed positions island nations in a strategic space outside of the global clamour, unceasing debate and severe criticism over their bona-fides/qualifications to engage in the trillion-dollar industry of offshore finance, alongside certain of their G20 counterparts.
+He addresses and, indeed, positions island nations in a strategic space outside the global clamour, unceasing debate and severe criticism over their bona-fides/qualifications to engage in the trillion-dollar industry of offshore finance, alongside their G20 nemeses.
 He asserts a high ground (ethical) approach as essential to counteracting potential reputational harm.

-Throughout the book, Taitt weaves a GRC (governance, risk and compliance) thread in order to speak directly to practitioners and to demonstrate how a strong GRC paradigm at the jurisdictional and institutional level could be leveraged for competitive advantage.
+Throughout the book, Taitt weaves a governance, risk and compliance (GRC) thread in order to speak directly to practitioners and to demonstrate how a strong GRC paradigm at the jurisdictional and institutional levels could be leveraged for competitive advantage.